MisterDA/love-release/README.md

 The script fully supports Windows, MacOS either on x86 or x64.
 It needs an Internet connection to download Love files, and relies on curl, zip and unzip commands.
 To set the default Love version to use, you can edit the very beginning of the script.
+If `lua` and a `conf.lua` file are found, it will automatically detect which version your project uses.
 If a `ProjectName.icns` file is provided, the script will use it to set the game icon on MacOS.

 ### OPTIONS